Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Methods

-Assume that the state of a dynamical system $\bms$ is composed of $N$ particles of the same kind, each one having specific properties or features with dimensionality $d_{\bmx}$, e.g. position, velocity, etc. The features of a single particle are given by the state $\bmx \in \Real^{d_{\bmx}}$ of the particle.
-As an input to the network, we provide raw data, i.e. the features of all particles, stacked together in a matrix $\bms \in \Real^{N \times d_{\bmx}}$.
-The problem we are dealing with is that a permutation of two particles represents in essence the same configuration and should be mapped to the same latent representation.
-This is achieved with a permutation invariant layer that first applies a nonlinear transformation $\phi:\Real^{d_{\bmx}} \to \Real^{d_p}$ mapping each particles' features to a high dimensional latent representation of dimension $d_p$.
+Assume that the state of a dynamical system $\bms$ is composed of $N$ particles of the same kind, each one having specific properties or features with dimensionality $d_{\bmx}$, e.g. position, velocity, etc. The features of a single particle are given by the state $\bmx \in \mathbb{R}^{d_{\bmx}}$ of the particle.
+Raw data is provided as an input to the network, i.e. the features of all particles, stacked together in a matrix $\bms \in \mathbb{R}^{N \times d_{\bmx}}$.
+A permutation of two particles represents in essence the same configuration and should be mapped to the same latent representation.
+This is achieved with a permutation invariant layer that first applies a non-linear transformation $\phi:\mathbb{R}^{d_{\bmx}} \to \mathbb{R}^{d_p}$ mapping each particles' features to a high-dimensional latent representation of dimension $d_p$.
 This mapping is applied to all particles independently leading to $N$ such latent vectors.
 The mean of these vectors is taken to construct the representation of the configuration.
-The representation $\frac{1}{N} \sum_{i=1}^N \phi(\bmx^i)$ is finally fed to a final layer reducing the dimensionality to a low-order representation $\bmz \in \Real^{d_{\bmz}}$, with $d_{\bmz} \ll d_p, N$.
-This is achieved by the mapping $g:\Real^{d_p} \to \Real^{d_{\bmz}} $.
-In this work, we utilize the permutation invariance layer in the modeling of the collective dynamics of a group of particles whose movement is governed by the advection-diffusion equation in the one and three dimensional space.
-Both mappings $g$ and $\phi$ are implemented with neural networks, having $5$ layers of $100$ hidden units each, residual connections, and $\tanh$ activations.
+The representation $\frac{1}{N} \sum_{i=1}^N \phi(\bmx^i)$ is finally fed to a final layer reducing the dimensionality to a low-order representation $\bmz \in \mathbb{R}^{d_{\bmz}}$, with $d_{\bmz} \ll d_p, N$.
+This is achieved by the mapping $g:\mathbb{R}^{d_p} \to \mathbb{R}^{d_{\bmz}} $.
+In this work, the permutation invariance layer is utilized in the modeling of the collective dynamics of a group of particles whose movement is governed by the advection-diffusion equation in the one and three dimensional space.
+Both mappings $g$ and $\phi$ are implemented with neural networks, having $3$ layers of $50$ hidden units each, and $\tanh$ activations.